 Can I place a bet on college sporting events?

 Yes, college sporting events can be wagered on in the state of New Jersey.
-The only exception is that sportsbooks cannot offer bets on events that take place in the state or feature teams from that state.
+However, sportsbooks cannot offer bets on college events that occur in the state or feature in-state teams.

 Do I have to live in New Jersey to create a sports betting account?